 If you’re headed to Chile, you’ll likely end up flying into Santiago for some amount of time.
 One of the most unique things about Santiago is its proximity to both the coast and the mountains.
-After taking some time to explore the city, it’s worth taking a few days to explore the surrounding regions.
-Want to learn more about the best day trips from Santiago?
-Read on for our top picks.
+After taking some time to explore the city, it’s worth taking one of the many Santiago day trips to explore the surrounding regions.
+It would be a shame to miss out on the incredible cultural and natural attractions in the areas surrounding Santiago!

 2. Viña del Mar, Reñaca, and Concón

-If you want to get away from the crowded shores of Viña, head a bit farther down the coast in a local bus to the quieter towns of Reñaca and Concón.
+If you want to get away from the crowded shores of Viña del Mar, head a bit farther down the coast in a local bus to the quieter towns of Reñaca and Concón.
 Here you can truly get a break from the energy of the city and enjoy the peace and tranquility of the Pacific Ocean.

-Getting to Viña del Mar
+Extending Your Trip to Viña del Mar

 3. Isla Negra

 If you haven’t quite had enough of Pablo Neruda in Santiago and Valparaiso, you’re in luck!
 His third home, open to the public, is a quick hop from Santiago in a small town called Isla Negra.
 Many travelers claim that this is his most fascinating home, with very different decor and history than his other two homes.

-Buses from Santiago run frequently to nearby town Melipilla.
+- How to get there: Buses from Santiago run frequently to nearby town Melipilla.
 From there, you can hop on a local bus onward to Pomaire.
 There are also a handful of direct buses to Pomaire – for these be sure to inquire at the bus station kiosk.

 5. Casablanca Valley

 En route to Valparaíso from Santiago, you may see rows and rows of green vineyards.
 This is the Casablanca Valley, home to some of Chile’s best white wine vineyards famous for its Sauvignon Blanc, Chardonnay, and Pinot Noir wines.
 Located west of Santiago, visitors flock from all over Chile to hop from vineyard to vineyard on sunny days.
 There are several wineries in the Casablanca region, but some of the most famous/awesome include:

-Getting to Casablanca Valley
+Extending Your Trip to Casablanca Valley

 6. Maipo Valley

-Getting to Maipo Valley
+Extending Your Trip to Maipo Valley

 7. Valle Nevado

-Whether you’re there to ski or simply to enjoy the scenery, a day trip to this ski resort region near Santiago is worth the ride.
-The mountain views here are some of the best in the region, and people come from all over the world to ski these slopes.
-If you’re looking for a relaxing day in a mountain lodge, this is one of the best day trips from Santiago to try.
+For non-skiers (or during the off-season), the mountain views here are some of the best in the region, and people come from all over the world to ski these slopes.
+If you’re looking for a relaxing day in a stunning mountain lodge, Valle Nevado is one of the best day trips from Santiago no matter the season.

-Getting to Valle Nevado
+Extending Your Trip to Valle Nevado

 8. Cajón del Maipo

 If you’re reading through this list and wondering which day trips are good for nature lovers, you’ve finally arrived!
 Cajón del Maipo is a stunning mountainous gorge located just over an hour from Santiago.

-Getting to Cajón del Maipo
+Extending Your Trip to Cajon del Maipo

 9. Sewell Mining Town